ankorstore/yokai/docs/modules/fxcore.md

 ### Dependency injection

-Yokai is built on top of [Fx](https://github.com/uber-go/fx), offering a simple yet powerful dependency injection system.
+Yokai is built on top of [Fx](https://github.com/uber-go/fx), offering a simple yet powerful `dependency injection system`.

 This means you don't have to worry about injecting dependencies to your structs, your just need to register their constructors, and Yokai will automatically autowire them at runtime.

-For example, if you create an `ExampleService` that has the [config](fxconfig.md) as dependency:
+For example, if you create an `ExampleService` that has the [*config.Config](fxconfig.md) as dependency:

 ```go title="internal/service/example.go"
 package service